aadityarajkumawat/adityarajkumawat/content/blogs/blog2.md

 ### Creating Provider Component

-useReducer hook takes two parameters first is the initial state and second is a function which determines the type of action to execute.
+useReducer hook takes two parameters first is the reducer function which determines the action to dispatch depending upon its type and second is the initial state.
 It return an array with its first value at index 0 as the current state and second value is a function which is used to dispatch the action defined in the types.js.
 Here the changeBio function updates the bio of user by taking a string named bio as a parameter and runs the dispatch function triggering the useReducer function to execute the CHANGE \_ BIO action.

 ```jsx
 // src/context/user/UserState.js